6 Reasons You're Spotting After Exercise When You're Not About to Get Your Period

 1. You Have a Polyp

 Uterine polyps are small, noncancerous growths that can cause heavy or irregular periods and spotting in between periods.
-They typically stay within the uterus but sometimes can extend into the opening of the cervix or the vagina.
+They typically stay within the uterus but sometimes they can extend into the opening of the cervix or the vagina.

 Spotting from a polyp can happen anytime, but it may be more likely after exercise or sex because polyps can bleed from irritation or contact, Dr. Wu explains.